- Benefits & Features

 Upon completion of this program, you will earn two days towards a Certificate with select alumni and tuition benefits.
 Learn more.

-- Executive Control – Emotional Health: How do cognition and emotions influence each other?
+- Emotional Health (EQ): How do cognition and emotions influence each other?

-- Executive Control – Intrapersonal Impact: How do we regulate emotions that impact other people?
+- Intrapersonal Impact (SQ): How do we regulate emotions that impact other people?
 How can we use the capacity of self-control to regulate the emotions of others in order to work well together?

-- Leveraging Neuroscience in the field of Talent and Development: How can we best leverage neuroscience in the field of Talent and Development?
-What do we need to know and prepare for the future of talent and development?
+- Leveraging Neuroscience in the field of Talent and Development: What do we need to know and prepare for the future of talent and development?

 For a complete program schedule download the agenda.